jmarcosdias/amazing/README.md

 - The message to the users when they answer correctly but not amazingly fast

-The intention here is to say "Yes, Nice" and inform how many points the user earned this round for this correct answer.
+The intention here is to say "Yes, Nice" and inform how many points the user earned this round for this correct answer and how fast the user answered.

 ![Starting Screen](assets/images/doc-correct-answer.png)

 - The message to the users when they answer correctly and amazingly fast

 The intention here is to say "Great!
-Well done!" and inform how many points the user earned this round for this amazingly fast and correct answer.
+Well done!" and inform how many points the user earned this round for this amazingly fast and correct answer and how fast the user answered.

 ![Starting Screen](assets/images/doc-amazingly-fast-answer.png)

 - The message to the users when they answer incorrectly

-The intention here is to encourage the user to do better next time
+The intention here is to encourage the user to do better next time and inform the user scored 0 points in this round.

 ![Starting Screen](assets/images/doc-wrong-answer.png)